shua5115/NetworkObjects/README.md

-## Use this library however you want.
-You don't have to credit me, but it is appreciated.
+## Use networking at your own risk.